HiLab-git/PyMIC/docs/source/usage.ssl.rst

     agent = MySSLMethod(config, stage)
     agent.run()

-You may need to check the source code of built-in SLL methods to be more familar with how to implement your own SLL method.
+You may need to check the source code of built-in SSL methods to be more familar with how to implement your own SSL method.